mirceaulinic/mirceaulinic.github.io/_posts/2016-11-30-salt-carbon-released.md

 #### Salt

-Despite of years of experience working with this Salt and several thousands of serves managed, historically this product did not offer any kind of capabilities for network devices.
-But beginning with [2015.8](https://docs.saltstack.com/en/latest/topics/releases/2015.8.0.html#proxy-minion-enhancements) they have introduced the [proxy minion feature](https://docs.saltstack.com/en/latest/topics/proxyminion/index.html).
-The first pull request to introduce NAPALM was firstly introduced [at the end of February](https://github.com/saltstack/salt/pull/31431).
+Despite of years of experience working with this Salt and several thousands of serves managed, historically this product did not offer any capability for network devices.
+But from  [2015.8](https://docs.saltstack.com/en/latest/topics/releases/2015.8.0.html#proxy-minion-enhancements) on, SaltStack developers have introduced the [proxy minion feature](https://docs.saltstack.com/en/latest/topics/proxyminion/index.html).
+The first pull request to introduce NAPALM was [at the end of February](https://github.com/saltstack/salt/pull/31431).

 ## Installation